 Traditionally, transfer duties are due by the purchaser even if it may be provided otherwise in the sale agreement.
-Both the seller and purchaser are liable for their payment vis-à-vis the FTA.
+Both the seller and purchaser are liable for their payment vis-à-vis the French tax authorities.

 9.2 When is the transfer tax paid?